 What to do

-Your events must be regular and reoccurring.
-They must happen every week or at the same time every month.
-If you want to close the street for a one-time event, see street closures for special events at SFMTA.
+Your events must be regularly reoccurring.
+They must happen on the same days and times every week or on the same dates and times every month (e.g., 3pm to 8pm on the first Saturday of every month).
+If you want to close the street for a one-time or annual event or an event with changing dates or setups, or for an event that is not free and open to the public, see street closures for special events at SFMTA.

 1. Apply